Fantasy Points Logo - Wordmark

 Baltimore Ravens

 • Derrick Henry and the Ravens agreed to terms on a two-year, $30 million contract extension, which includes $25 million guaranteed.
 Henry is the first RB over 30 years old to average $15 million per year.
 His first season in Baltimore went even better than expected, ranking as the RB4 (19.8 FPG).
 He finished tied for the league lead in rushing TDs (16) and behind only Saquon Barkley in rushing yards (1921).
 Henry hasn’t shown any signs of slowing down entering his age-31 season, leading the league in YACO (854) and ranking second in explosive yards (803).
-Henry’s ceiling is limited by his lack of passing-game involvement, but he’s a near lock to score double-digit TDs if you want to bet on him at his ADP (14.3, RB6).
+His lack of passing-game involvement limits Henry’s ceiling, but he’s a near lock to score double-digit TDs if you want to bet on him at his ADP (14.3, RB6).
 (Added May 20)

 Cincinnati Bengals